telehash/telehash.github.io/v3/channels/peer.md

 {
   "c":10,
   "type":"peer",
-  "peer":"fvifxlr3bsaan2jajo5qqn4au5ldy2ypiweazmuwjtgtg43tirkq"
+  "peer":"fvif...irkq"
 }
 BODY: ...packet...
 ```

 ## First Introductions

 The first time an endpoint is attempting a link with a new peer it may not have any information other than it's hashname, so it cannot send encrypted handshakes.
-Instead, it must attach the handshakes unencrypted, with at least one of them including the sender's [key](../e3x/cs/README.md#csk).
+Instead, it must attach the handshakes unencrypted, with at least one of them including the sender's `CSK`.
 If the sender doesn't know the correct `CSID` it should open multiple peer channels, one with each key handshake it supports.

-The [router](../routing.md) is not required to parse the attached handshakes, but may detect and ignore attached keys that it knows to be an invalid `CSID` for the peer.

 ## Automatic Bridging